Dubosej1/blackjack-trivia/docs/options-menu.md

 ### Disable Even Money Side Bet

-By DEFAULT, the Even Money Side Bet will be offered when the conditions are met (PLAYER has a `Natural` and DEALER has an ACE for their initial Face Up card).
+By DEFAULT, the Even Money Side Bet will be offered when the conditions are met (PLAYER has a `Natural` and DEALER has an ACE for their [UPCARD]).

 This setting will `Disable` the Even Money Bet.